Zandvoort aan Zee railway station

 Zandvoort aan Zee is a terminal train station in the town of Zandvoort, Netherlands.
 The station opened on 3 June 1881, and is within walking distance of the beach.
 The station is on the Haarlem–Zandvoort railway.
-The station has 2 platforms and services are operated by Nederlandse Spoorwegen.
+The station has two platforms and services are operated by Nederlandse Spoorwegen.
 Until 1995 trains from Maastricht and Heerlen terminated at this station.

 Train services

-As of 9 December 2018, the following services call at Zandvoort aan Zee:
+The following services call at Zandvoort aan Zee:

 National rail

+Dutch Grand Prix

+During the Dutch Grand Prix, NS runs extra services between Amsterdam Centraal and Zandvoort, with service frequencies as low as every 5 minutes at peak times.
+These services are named the "Max Express", a reference to Dutch Formula 1 driver Max Verstappen.